Gunfire reported in connection with death of community leader, her husband in Bixby

-A week after a community leader was found dead in her home, Bixby police now say they're investigating gunfire in connection with the deaths of her and her husband.
+A week after a community leader was found dead in her home, Bixby police now say they're investigating gunfire in connection with her death and that of her husband.

 The 911 call reporting gunfire at the home came in early that Wednesday morning.
 No other information about the origin of the call has been provided.